Flow Research is conducting a new

 pressure transmitters

-of the most widely measured variables in the process industries.
+one of the most widely measured variables in the process industries.
+In

-In process control, pressure measurement occurs in a variety of
+process control, pressure measurement occurs in a variety of contexts,

-contexts, especially in measuring the pressure exerted by liquid, steam,
+especially in measuring the pressure exerted by liquid, steam, and gas.
+In

-and gas.
-In the oil & gas industry, wellhead pressures are measured in
+the oil & gas industry, wellhead pressures are measured in subsea and

-In water towers, pressure is measured to monitor and control water
+water towers, pressure is measured to monitor and control water levels.
+Pressure

-used to monitor the water pipe pressure in automatic sprinkling systems.
+sensors are used to monitor the water pipe pressure in automatic sprinkling

-One of the most common measurements is barometric pressure, which is
+systems.
+One of the most common measurements is barometric pressure,

-used to predict the weather.
-In fact, the idea of atmospheric pressure
+which is used to predict the weather.
+In fact, the idea of atmospheric

 While